sentient-agi/werewolf-template/README.md

 5. If you are using a VPN try disabling it.
 6. Try restarting terminal, docker and your machine if all else fails.
 7. We recommend using homebrew to install poetry: `brew install poetry`
 8. Do not use safari for opening messenger client, chrome recommended.
 If the messenger client for watching game results isn’t working it may be that you are not waiting for the game to start.
-If it is still not working, make sure that you have host networking enabled in docker desktop: go to setting ->resource -> network and enable host networking .
+If it is still not working, make sure that you have host networking enabled in docker desktop: go to setting ->resource -> network and enable host networking (you may need to log in for this).
 9. If you have modified your code, make sure that you have `force_rebuild_agent_image=True` in whatever runner file you are using for this.

 # Welcome